Okoth-Kuzan/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10. chmod 753 script sets the mode of the file hello to;-rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello
 11. chmod --reference-olleh hello script sets the mode of the file hello the same as olleh’s mode
 12. chmod -R +x. script adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users
+13. mkdir -m 751 my_dir creates a directory called my_dir with permissions 751 in the working directory.
+14. chgrp school hello script changes the group owner to school for the file hello
+15. chown vincent:staff * script changes the owner to vincent and the group owner to staff for all the files and directories in the working directory
+16. chown -h vincent:staff _hello script changes the owner and the group owner of _hello to vincent and staff respectively.
+17. chown --from=guillaume betty hello script changes the owner of the file hello to betty only if it is owned by the user guillaume.
+18.telnet towel.blinkenlights.nl script will play the StarWars IV episode in the terminal